The Big Picture…

 And, whilst Rogers’s call these adopter types, they also affect diffusion.
-Let’s explore these adopter types, starting with the innovators.
+Let’s explore these types, starting with the innovators.

 Rogers found that a group of people he called innovators are the ones most likely to have your new innovation diffused to them (and to adopt).
-These people are willing to take risks and are typically closely related to the industry producing the innovation.
+These people are willing to take risks and are typically closely related to the industry producing the innovation and/or the innovators.
 About 2.5% of your target market are these innovators.
 And it is through this type that knowledge of the innovation gets injected into the network.

 The Early and Late Majority